-While it’s natural that people in different places develop their own preferred words for things, the terminology for beef has become nigh-on meaningless.
+While it’s natural that people in different places develop their own preferred words for things, the terminology for cuts of beef has become nigh-on meaningless.
 Butchers have had a marked tendency over the years to rename cuts in an attempt to rekindle consumers’ interest.
 That tendency became very pronounced in the 1970s in the UK, and the USA when Price Control policies came in, in all three countries butchers simply renamed cuts to escape the price controls attached to the more well-known names.
-And then the marketing people lost the run of themselves trying to turn every cut in a premium item.
+And then the marketing people lost the run of themselves trying to turn every cut into a premium item.

 Unfortunately, all this jargon was only understood by people in the trade.
 A lot of customers were embarrassed that they didn’t understand something like the names of beef cuts.
 But those were the good times when beef farmers and retailers had so many buyers they didn’t really notice the ones who were intimidated by their lack of knowledge.
 Sales were still OK, with people who did buy sticking to the cuts they knew and understood.